HM2D/Single-Cycle-CPU/README.md

 # Single-Cycle-CPU
-A single cycle cpu written in verilog
+A single cycle cpu written in verilog.